kconner/hello-cloud/README.md

 ## Things I want to find a home for

-Use `dive` to inpsect docker images you create.
+Use `dive` to inspect docker images you create.

 ```bash
 brew install dive
 dive <image>
 ```